 Though obtained faster, results from automated programs don’t go under the same deep scrutiny as under the human eye.
 Databases from automated programs can produce errors and inaccuracies.
 If there’s no human to double-check this data, you can end up with inaccurate information.
 It may also be easier for an applicant to “game the system” with fraudulent information.
 Incomplete information may also occur.
 For example, you may get a report of an eviction but without any of the details.

-Without human verification, mistakes like having a sibling’s criminal record was mistakenly attached to a background check can occur.
+Without human verification, mistakes like a sibling’s criminal record mistakenly attached to a background check can occur.
 Imagine the missed opportunity on getting an excellent resident due to an error that could be fixed with a simple identity check and virtual interview!

 Professional Tenant Screening Services at Marketplace Homes